-- Consider a two-tranche sequential-pay CMO backed by \$1,000,000 of mortgages with a 12% coupon and six months to maturity. - The cash flow pattern for each tranche with zero prepayment and zero servicing fee is shown on p.
-1004. - The calculation can be carried out first for the Total columns, which make up the amortization schedule, before the cash flow is allocated. - Tranche A is retired after four months, and tranche B starts principal paydown at the end of month four.
+- Consider a two-tranche sequential-pay CMO backed by \$1,000,000 of mortgages with a 12% coupon and 6 months to maturity. - The cash flow pattern for each tranche with zero prepayment and zero servicing fee is shown on p.
+1058. - The calculation can be carried out first for the Total columns, which make up the amortization schedule. - Then the cash flow is allocated. - Tranche A is retired after 4 months, and tranche B starts principal paydown at the end of month 4.